acidburn0zzz/build-postmarketos-org/devel-env/README.md

+* bpo: listens on localhost:80
-login with root / devsetup
+* phpmyadmin: listens on localhost:8080, login with root / devsetup